hzoo/hopeinsource.com/season-2/open-knowledge.md

 [32:29] **Henry**: What was it like, the difference between maintaining this meetup versus the first time.
 It's one thing to just be like, Oh, let's just meet up.
 But I want to continually do this.

 [32:38] **Shawn**: Yeah.
 I mean, the excitement definitely dropped off.
-We probably went from like 50 to like 30, but it'ss still there, you know.
+We probably went from like 50 to like 30, but it's still there, you know.

 [32:44] **Shawn**: And then it's the classic difficulties of getting speakers and doing logistics and stuff.
 I was definitely kind of like one person on that for awhile.